-WeAreOpen creates campaign with a coalition of businesses to promote diversity and inclusion for millions.
-With over 1000+ organizations in the OPEN Community, we have organized more than 30 public campaigns covering a range of issues.
+Ever since WeAreOpen was established, we handled the many areas of diversity and inclusion as a whole.
+We create campaigns with a coalition of businesses to promote diversity and inclusion for millions.
+With over 1000 organizations in the OPEN Community, we have organized more than 30 public campaigns covering a range of subjects related to diversity and openness.
+We believe that visible gestures make a difference and together we can create tremendous positive impact – and inspire others to follow our path and do the same.

 We’re grateful to the OPEN Community, and invite others to join us in our current and future campaigns!

-In Hungary roughly half of people would not choose to have a female boss or subordinate, and only approximately one in four people would opt to have a female colleague at the same level as themselves, according to a study carried out by Gemius and WeAreOpen in summer 2014.
-Researches also show that diverse communities with greater balance between the numbers of women and men are more successful.
+In Hungary roughly half of the employees would not choose to have a female boss or subordinate, according to a study carried out by Gemius and WeAreOpen in summer 2014.
+Research also shows that diverse communities with greater gender balance are more successful.
 It makes business sense for companies and is good for employees too.

 WeAreOpen X Gemius Hungary Research

-The Two Steps Campaign seeks to increase awareness about gender inequality at the workplace, while the Two Steps For Companies Program helps companies identify and address this inequality.
-The following are some results from our National Representation Survey, as well as the questionnaires that were part of this Research.
-You can also find out more about the Two Steps For Companies Program by clicking on the link below.
+The Two Steps Campaign seeks to increase awareness about gender inequality at workplaces, while the Two Steps For Companies Program helps companies identify and address this inequality.
+The following link shows the results from our national representative survey, and lets you find out more about the Two Steps For Companies Program.

 WeAreOpen collaborated with Gemius in making the studies – thank you!